kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 * How to connect two processes by using the channel declarations

-* How to resume the script execution skipping already already computed steps
+* How to resume the script execution skipping already computed tasks

 * How to use the `tag` directive to provide a more readable execution output